Kodolányi János University

-Kodolányi János University (Hungarian: Kodolányi János Egyetem or KJU in short) is a private higher education institution in Hungary with its main campus in Budapest.
+Kodolányi János University (Hungarian: Kodolányi János Egyetem or KJU) is a private higher education institution in Hungary with its main campus in Budapest.
 It has regional campuses in Székesfehérvár and Orosháza.
-According to its mission statement, the university is dedicated to fostering moral citizenship and promoting local identities.
+KJU is among the earliest private higher education institutions created in Hungary following the collapse of the communist regime.

-As of 2022, Kodolányi János University has 3000 students organised into fourteen departments.
+As of 2023, Kodolányi János University has 3000 students organised into fourteen departments.
 It offers Bachelor's and Master's programmes in Hungarian and English.
-It has a library on each of its three campuses, offering access and support to students with disabilities.
+It has a library on each of its three campuses, which cater to domestic as well as international students.
 The university has international partnerships with institutions from 36 countries.

 History

 The institution was established in Székesfehérvár in 1992, following the plans of Lajos Rockenbauer and Péter Szabó, with the support of Bertalan Andrásfalvy, former Minister of Education.
 It was named after writer János Kodolányi due to his contributions to the city.
 In 1994, the institution started its own local radio station.
 Its Budapest campus was inaugurated in 1998.
 The Orosháza campus was opened in 2004.
 It is the first university in Székesfehérvár, and has operated as a college until July 31, 2018.
+After serving as rector for twenty years, Péter Szabó has not sought re-election in 2023.
+The faculty senate is currently headed by Acting Rector Dr. Tamás László Vizi.

-In 2020, Kodolányi János University was acquired by Docler Holding, a corporate group focused on information technologies.
+In 2020, Kodolányi János University was acquired by Docler Holding, a corporate group focused on information technology.
+In 2023, the university has been integrated into the educational portfolio of a Székesfehérvár-based holding company, Albensis Tudásközpont.
+The new management aims to reassess the university's strategic priorities.